What is the TCP flow control?

 Why is TCP flow control required?

-How TCP does the flow control?
+How does the TCP implement the flow control?

 Flow control and TCP user:

-Till now all discussion was for the TCP layer.
+Till now, all discussion was for the TCP layer.
 Here we will discuss the traffic source for TCP, which is the user of the layer.

 Difference Between Flow Control and Congestion Control: